filecoin-project/filecoin-docs/content/en/storage-provider/skills/storage/index.md

 weight: 640
 toc: true
 ---
-Storage is a critical component of running a successful storage provider in the Filecoin network.
+Storage is a critical component of running a successful Storage Provider in the Filecoin network.
 While it may seem obvious that having strong storage skills is important, Filecoin requires a unique end-to-end skill set to run a 24/7 application.

-Unlike traditional storage arrays and administration, the nature of [Storage Proving]({{<relref "storage-proving">}}) in Filecoin requires atypical read-behavior on the storage system.
-This means that the storage administrator must have the ability to design for this behavior and analyze the storage system accordingly.
+[Storage Proving]({{<relref "storage-proving">}}) requires atypical read-behavior from a storage system.
+This means that the storage administrator must be able to design for this behavior and analyze the storage system accordingly.

 In addition, it is important for storage providers to understand the importance of reliable and efficient storage.
-Filecoin is designed to incentivize storage providers to keep data safe and secure, and as such, the storage system must be able to maintain high levels of reliability and availability.
+Filecoin is designed to incentivize Storage Providers to keep data safe and secure, and as such, the storage system must be able to maintain high levels of reliability and availability.

-Moreover, storage providers need to be able to implement and maintain storage infrastructure that meets the needs of clients who require large amounts of storage space.
+Storage Providers need to be able to implement and maintain storage infrastructure that meets the needs of clients who require large amounts of storage space.
 This requires knowledge of various storage technologies, as well as the ability to troubleshoot issues that may arise.

-Overall, storage is a critical aspect of the Filecoin network and storage providers must possess the necessary skills and knowledge to provide high-quality storage services to clients.
+Overall, storage is a critical aspect of the Filecoin network and Storage Providers must have the necessary skills and knowledge to provide high-quality storage services to clients.

 ## ZFS

 ZFS (Zettabyte File System) is a combined file system and logical volume manager that provides advanced features such as pooled storage, data integrity verification and automatic repair, and data compression.
 It is a popular choice among Storage Providers due to its reliability, scalability, and performance.

 Configuring ZFS requires knowledge and skills that go beyond the basics of traditional file systems.
-Storage Providers need to understand how ZFS manages data, including how it distributes data across disks and how it handles data redundancy and protection.
-They must also know how to configure ZFS for optimal performance and how to troubleshoot issues that may arise with ZFS.
+As a Storage Provider you need to understand how ZFS manages data, including how it distributes data across disks and how it handles data redundancy and data protection.
+You must also know how to configure ZFS for optimal performance and how to troubleshoot issues that may arise with ZFS.

-In addition to configuring ZFS, Storage Providers must also be able to manage the disks and hardware used for storage.
+In addition to configuring ZFS, Storage Providers must also be able to manage the disks and other hardware used for storage.
 This includes selecting and purchasing appropriate hardware, installing and configuring disks and disk controllers, and monitoring disk health and performance.

-Overall, having the knowledge and skills to configure ZFS is crucial for Storage Providers, as it enables them to provide reliable and high-performance storage services to their clients.
-Without this expertise, Storage Providers may struggle to deliver the level of service that their clients expect, which could lead to decreased customer satisfaction and loss of business.
+Having the knowledge and skills to configure ZFS is crucial as a Storage Providers, as it enables you to provide reliable and high-performance storage services to your clients.
+Without this expertise, you may struggle to deliver the level of service that your clients expect, which could lead to decreased customer satisfaction and loss of business.

 ### RAIDZ2